chipsi/AxpertPi/README.md

 An easy to use script to install https://github.com/ned-kelly/docker-voltronic-homeassistant.

-To install run the following command in bash on your pi:

 ## Prerequisites

 - Raspberry Pi 2/3/4 ( only tested on 3 and 4 )